nxp-mcuxpresso/mcuxsdk-examples/ota_examples/_doc/encrypted_xip.md

 ![Image](encrypted_xip_pics/device_fleet_graph.jpg)

 The device fleet shares a common MCUboot private key used for decryption of encrypted OTA images residing in staging areas.
 The MCUboot AES key and hardware encryption module are then used for image re-encryption to the execution area.
-The hardware key is provisioned by NXP or the user and is typically unique per device instance to prevent image cloning.
+The hardware key is provisioned by NXP or a user and is typically unique per device instance to prevent image cloning.

 For __OVERWRITE_ONLY__ mode an image encrypted by MCUboot is used as a secure capsule for transport and staging in the non-XIP area of a device.
 This is a feature of MCUboot - for more information please see [MCUboot Encrypted images documentation](https://docs.mcuboot.com/encrypted_images.html).